GitFenixZ/slither/CONTRIBUTING.md

 ### Branches

-- Branch naming follows the convention: `Issue#-short-issue-name` e.g. `1-create-project` (In an issue, you can use Github's `Development` tab to create a new branch.)
+- Branch naming follows the convention: `Issue#-short-issue-name` e.g. `1-create-project` (In an issue, you can use GitHub's `Development` tab to create a new branch.)
 - No commits will be tolerated on `master` branch

 ### Pull Requests